All Products

 Description

-Displays your asset security score and management statistics, including fixed vulnerabilities, baseline risks, and resolved alerts.
+Displays your security score and management statistics, including fixed vulnerabilities, resolved baseline risks, and handled alerts.

-• Custom Security Score: Default deduction values are set for each scoring item.
-You can customize these based on your business priorities.
+• Custom Security Score: Security Center assigns a default deduction value to each scoring item.
+You can customize these values based on your business priorities.
+Customize your security score.

 • Click Security Score Description to view detailed information about the security score.